Mountaintop removal mining: Surface Mining Control and Reclamation Act

 Established in 1977, the Surface Mining Control and Reclamation Act set up a program "for the regulation of surface mining activities and the reclamation of coal-mined lands".
 Although U.S. mountaintop removal sites by law must be reclaimed after mining is complete, reclamation has traditionally focused on stabilizing rock formations and controlling for erosion, and not on the reforestation of the affected area.
 However, the Surface Mining Control and Reclamation Act of 1977 list "the restoration of land and water resources" as a priority.

+The act also introduced the Abandoned Mine Land Fund (AML) that provides financial assistance to reclaim mines abandoned before the act was implemented.
+However, subjective environmental quality assessments and the many forgotten or missed locations has led to disagreements on its effectiveness.
+The fund also promotes job creation and economic revitalization through reclamation projects.
+Workers are needed to dismantle dangerous mine locations and reclaimed areas become available for municipal development.

+In 2022, OSMRE (Office of Surface Mining and Reclamation Enforcement), along with states and tribes issued over 5,400 permits for reclamation sites and active mines.
+Totaling 2.7 million acres, the mines and supporting equipment are regulated through inspections, enforcements permits, and reclamation bonding requirements.
+Additionally in 2022, it was found that 91.3% of permitted sites had no off-site effects after 570 partial and 289 complete inspections were performed.

 Appalachian Regional Reforestation Initiative (ARRI)

 Historically, reforested mining sites have been characterized by seedling mortality, slow growth and poor production.
 Challenges associated with returning forests to their pre-mining state enabled grassland conversion to become standard.
 The Appalachian Regional Reforestation Initiative (ARRI), established in 2004, works to promote the growth of hardwood trees on reclaimed mining sites.
 The ARRI operates utilizing the Forestry Reclamation Approach (FRA).
 In an effort to apply specific forest restoration practices, the FRA focuses on five main reclamation components: (1) establish suitable soil deeper than four feet to enhance root growth, (2) ensure non-compacted topsoil is present, (3) plan vegetative ground cover to support tree growth (4) include tree species that support local wildlife, as well as commercially desired products, (5) ensure that proper planting techniques are utilized.
 This group also facilitates restoration efforts by educating and training members of the coal industry on their role in promoting and adopting effective management practices.